affinidi/affinidi-didcomm-dart/README.md

 When you call `unpackToPlainTextMessage` in this Dart library, addressing consistency checks are performed automatically.
 If any inconsistency is detected, `unpackToPlainTextMessage` throws an error, preventing further processing of potentially malicious or misrouted messages.
 This strict enforcement helps maintain the integrity and authenticity of DIDComm messages, as required by the specification.

 For development or debugging purposes, you can disable addressing consistency checks by passing `validateAddressingConsistency: false` to `unpackToPlainTextMessage`.
-This allows you to inspect or process messages that would otherwise be rejected due to addressing mismatches. **Warning:** Disabling these checks should only be done in trusted, non-production environments, as it weakens security guarantees and may expose your application to spoofed or misrouted messages.
+This allows you to inspect or process messages that would otherwise be rejected due to addressing mismatches.

+**Important:** Disabling these checks should only be done in trusted, non-production environments, as it weakens security guarantees and may expose your application to spoofed or misrouted messages.

 ### Message Wrapping Verification